launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK's method for evaluating all flags at once has an option for filtering the result to only include evaluation reason data if the SDK will need it for events (due to event tracking or debugging or an experiment).

+#### Capability `"big-segments"`

+This means that the SDK supports Big Segments and can be configured with a custom Big Segment store.

+For tests that involve Big Segments, the test harness will provide parameters in the `bigSegments` property of the configuration object, including a `callbackUri` that points to one of the test harness's callback services (see [Callback endpoints](#callback-endpoints)).
+The test service should configure the SDK with its own implementation of a Big Segment store, where every method of the store delegates to a corresponding endpoint in the callback service.

 ### Stop test service: `DELETE /`

 The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end` on the [command line](./running.md).
 The test service should simply quit.
 This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.